Produced by The Good Room & Critical Stages

 “The Good Room allowed my daughter to feel safe & at home in their creative space & as she grew through the process so did her sense of personal validity… The whole team gave these young people a professional platform to express safely & with guidance.
 They allowed them to celebrate communication through creativity & gave a new power to their young voices.” – Parent of Participant

-- The engagement will being when looking for young people in your community to be involved and will continue throughout the process all the way to performance.
+- The engagement will begin when looking for young people in your community to be involved and will continue throughout the process all the way to performance.
 This project is all about the community engagement that will take place.

 - Built in collaboration with young people, leveraging what the company has learned from their previous crowd-sourced performance works, including Í Want to Know What Love Is (touring with Critical Stages in 2019).
 This work privileges the experiences of young people as ‘makers’in the artistic process.